|

 (III.Reich).
 Being so dominant within the regular grades

-more interesting and definitely rarer than the "regular"
+more interesting and definitely more rare than the "regular"

-almost only been awarded to either citizen in teaching
+crosses.
+They have almost only been awarded to either

-positions or priests.
+entire award period.
 Not enough with this.
-The eagles
+The lowest grade eagle

 and honorable service to the Prussian state.